Home

 GRAFFITI & PLANTING HABITAT BARRIERS

-In partnership with KAB we are encouraging planting habitat to deter graffiti and add to security while creating a habitat haven.
+We are encouraging planting habitat to deter graffiti and add to security while creating a habitat haven.
 Download our Habitat haven a natural graffiti barrier information sheet (413 KB) and A3 poster (454 KB)

 top